alexnardini/FLAM3_for_SideFX_Houdini/README.md

 and you can load them inside FLAM3 for Houdini, or you can use Apophysis or Fractorium for example, to author your flames and load them back into FALM3 for Houdini.

-Only restrictions when authoring flames with external apps are: the flames must use the same variations included inside FLAM3 for Houdini.
-A maximum of 4 variations plus PRE_BLUR plus 2 PRE and 1 POST variations for each iterator are allowed.
-( for a total of 8 vars per iterator ).
-Each itertor's variations share the same parametric parameters.
-This mean that if inside iterator 2 you add 3 Mobius, they will all share the same "im:abcd" and "re:abcd" parameters insde the VARS Tab.
-Maybe in one of the next Houdini release SideFX will make the instantiaton of the parameter inside a multi parameter group much faster so that we can add different one for each variation of the same type.
-For FF ( FinalXForm ) you have 3 vars plus 2 POST vars available.
-So be wise in your choices and pick your battles.

 **Download Apophysis 7x here**: [**Apophysis 7x download**](https://sourceforge.net/projects/apophysis7x/)

 **Download Fractorium here**: [**Fractorium download**](http://fractorium.com/)